ummagohil/ligatures-in-languages/README.md

 Using an open source model for a font-based ligature detection tool.

 ### 📋Aims of App
-- Allow users input a string of text that uses a speical ligature based language and get a translation back
+- Allow users input a string of text that uses a ligature based language and gets a translation back

 ### 👩‍💻Technical Details